looeee/blackthread.io/content/tutorials/0-intro.md

 ---
 title: "Introduction"
 date: 2018-03-01T00:00:00-00:00
 description: "Welcome to the Black Thread series of tutorials on three.js!
-Here we'll focus on getting to know all the amazing features that make this beautiful library so great to work with."
+Here we'll focus on getting to know all the amazing features that make this beautiful library so great to work with, while creating a minimal app that uses best practices and is ready for you to reuse in your own projects"
 tags: ['three.js', 'getting started', 'introduction', 'tutorials']
 heroImage: /images/tutorials/intro-hero.jpg
 heroTitle: Introduction